-Jeffrey Shaman is a Professor in the Department of Environmental Health Sciences and Director of the Climate and Health Program at the Columbia University Mailman School of Public Health.
+Jeffrey Shaman is a Professor in the Department of Environmental Health Sciences at the Columbia University Mailman School of Public Health.
 He studies the survival, transmission and ecology of infectious agents, including the effects of meteorological and hydrological conditions on these processes.
 Work-to-date has primarily focused on mosquito-borne and respiratory pathogens.
 He uses mathematical and statistical models to describe, understand, and forecast the transmission dynamics of these disease systems, and to investigate the broader effects of climate and weather on human health.

 - Professor of Environmental Health Sciences

 - Professor of Climate, Climate School

 - Member, Columbia Center for Environmental Health and Justice in Northern Manhattan

 - MA, 2000 Columbia University

 - PhD, 2003 Columbia University

 Lewandowski SA, Kioumourtzoglou MA, Shaman JL.
 Heat stress illness outcomes and annual indices of outdoor heat at U.S. Army installations.
 PLOS ONE, 17(11):e0263803, doi,10.1371/journal/pone.0263803, 2022.